 So is there a pain point that you, as a financial advisor, could help most people address?
 With over 30 years of experience in the financial planning industry (but not as a financial advisor myself), I emphatically say, “YES!”
 Think back to the opening paragraph of this blog.
 There is a reason that we see cartoons and funny commercials about financial planning: People are interested in it, but they have a hard time connecting to it.
 I believe people laugh at these social commentaries because, on some level, they know planning for retirement is important, but they do not know what to do next.
 Many feel overwhelmed by how much they need to know.
 Being overwhelmed can lead some, if not most, people to become immobilized and unable to make a decision.

 This presents the pain point: People feel overwhelmed by retirement planning.
-Address that pain point.
-Keep everything ridiculously easy for people to understand.
+Address that pain point, keep everything ridiculously easy for people to understand.
 If you help people with the essentials, they will be engaged in the meetings and appreciate what you have done for them.
 Engage your clients to capture their engagement in return.

 For most advisors, keeping it simple is tough.
 Advisors struggle to boil all their knowledge down into simple concepts.
 Their education, licensing, and experience give them a wealth of information, but they struggle to meet clients and participants where they are educational.
-As a result, they find it hard to stay out of the weeds.
+As a result, they find it hard to stay out of the weeds to keep the engagement.

 Virtual meetings are tough, and the success of virtual meetings requires focusing on the principles of meaningful engagement.
 Addressing pain points and perceived needs will help you engage people in a conversation.
 For example, I don’t know of any bigger need in the financial planning world than the need to answer, “Can I retire?”
 Answering that question will increase engagement from those you are working with, whether in person or a virtual meeting.

-Key Elements to Effective Virtual Meetings – Articles in this Series
+Key Elements to an Effective Virtual Meeting - Articles in this Series